-• Surgical Best Practice^{S1-2}
+Surgical Best Practice^{S1-2}

-- Patients should receive a detailed overview of their surgery day, including what's going to happen, when, why, and by which member of the health care team. - Patients selected for outpatient surgery should understand the benefits and risks of an expedited discharge, and their role in a positive outpatient experience. - Models or actual prosthetics that patients can look at are recommended to help patients know what their new joint will look and feel like. - Patient concerns and questions about scarring should be addressed. - Patients should be advised that they may need to modify or discontinue the use of their medications before surgery. - By the day of surgery, patients should be prepared as much as possible to minimize stress on the surgical day, feel confident in their care team, and know how they are expected to participate in their own care. - Smokers and high-risk drinkers should be advised and supported to stop smoking and drinking for at least 4 weeks before surgery.
+- Patients should receive a detailed overview of their surgery day, including what's going to happen, when, why, and by which member of the healthcare team. - Patients selected for outpatient surgery should understand the benefits and risks of an expedited discharge, and their role in a positive outpatient experience. - Models or actual prosthetics that patients can look at are recommended to help patients know what their new joint will look and feel like. - Patient concerns and questions about scarring should be addressed. - Patients should be advised that they may need to modify or discontinue the use of their medications before surgery. - By the day of surgery, patients should be prepared as much as possible to minimize stress on the surgical day, feel confident in their care team, and know how they are expected to participate in their own care. - Smokers and high-risk drinkers should be advised and supported to stop smoking and drinking for at least 4 weeks before surgery.

 - Models or actual prosthetics

-- Patient Optimization Booklet
+- A guide to your Knee Replacement Surgery

+- A guide to your Hip Replacement Surgery

-- · Animated Precare Hip and Precare Knee Arthroplasty Guide
+- Animated Precare Hip and Precare Knee Arthroplasty Guide

-Nutrition and Fluid Management NF1
+Nutrition and Fluid Management^{NF1}